• Skip to primary navigation

 Below are the ingredients you need to make this mashed cauliflower recipe.

-• Cauliflower - Grab a large fresh cauliflower that you'll cut into florets.
-A large cauliflower will be about 3 lbs.
+• Cauliflower - You need a large cauliflower that is about 3 lbs.
 If there is just a 2 lb medium head, it will work.

 • Unsalted butter - You control the amount of salt in this recipe, so use unsalted butter.
 If you only have salted, just omit or reduce the amount of salt.